TOAST-DOCS/Gamebase/en/aos-etc.md

 ```

 * Category is defined in the GamebaseEventCategory class.
-* In general, events can be categorized as ServerPush, Observer, Purchase, or Push; GamebaseEventMessage.data can be converted into a VO in the ways shown in the table shown below for each Category.
+* In general, events can be categorized into LoggedOut, ServerPush, Observer, Purchase, or Push.
+GamebaseEventMessage.data can be converted into a VO in the ways shown in the following table for each Category.

 | Event type | GamebaseEventCategory | VO conversion method | Remarks |
 | --------- | --------------------- | ----------- | --- |